ducktalez/plagih/README.md

 - double linked tree (root node, parent node)
   - implemented!
   - use for tree-visualisation
 - histogram for tree complexity
+- discuss: allow_chain is probably not required at so many places...
 - gen_create_initial -> create random pop if pop empty? with leftovers?
 - tree -> evaluate nodes for best improvement
 - population cluster/races